nwherman1724/text-editor/README.md

 WHEN I use next-gen JavaScript in my application
 THEN I find that the text editor still functions in the browser without errors WHEN I open the text editor
-THEN I find that IndexedDB has immediately created a database storage WHEN I enter content and subsequently click off of the DOM window THEN I find that the content in the text editor has been saved with IndexedDB WHEN I reopen the text editor after closing it
+THEN I find that IndexedDB has immediately created a database storage(x) WHEN I enter content and subsequently click off of the DOM window THEN I find that the content in the text editor has been saved with IndexedDB WHEN I reopen the text editor after closing it
-THEN I find that the content in the text editor has been retrieved from our IndexedDB WHEN I click on the Install button
+THEN I find that the content in the text editor has been retrieved from our IndexedDB(x) WHEN I click on the Install button
 THEN I download my web application as an icon on my desktop WHEN I load my web application
-THEN I should have a registered service worker using workbox WHEN I register a service worker
+THEN I should have a registered service worker using workbox(x) WHEN I register a service worker
-THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
+THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets(x) WHEN I deploy to Heroku
 THEN I should have proper build scripts for a webpack application